gugu131300/CMMSCL_DPI/README.md

 5、Train & test the model.
 ### Step 2: Convert protein structures into graphs
 python protein_graph.py

+The input PDB files required for protein_graph.py must be obtained from the output of download_all_pdb.py.
+Ensure that you have successfully executed download_all_pdb.py beforehand to fetch and store all necessary PDB structure files.
 ### Step 3: Convert compounds into molecular graphs
 python compound_graph.py

+file_path_compound.CSV File with Compound Information The input file should contain at least the following columns:
+COMPOUND_SMILES: The SMILES representation of each compound.
+COMPOUND_ID: A unique identifier for each compound.

 ### Step 4: Train & Test the model
 python train_cl2RWR_class.py